-In 2019, the MDA was able to certify the first seed potato field (230 acres) as exempt from sampling for potato cyst nematode.
+In 2020, the MDA certified two seed potato fields, 162 total acres, as exempt from sampling for potato cyst nematode.
 Exemption was based on negative finds in two previously sampled seed potato crops as described in the USA Canadian Guidelines for cyst nematode regulation.

-Soil samples were collected from 69 acres as requested by seed potato growers (Figure 9).
-Additional soil sampling will be conducted in the spring of 2020 on fields that were too wet or frozen to sample in fall.
-All fall soil samples were seived and examined for the presence of nematode cysts.
-A representative number of cysts found were sent to a USDA APHIS nematologist for identification.
+Soil samples were collected from 432 acres as requested by seed potato growers (Figure 10).
+All soil samples are sieved and examined for the presence of nematode cysts.
+A representative number of cysts found are sent to a USDA APHIS nematologist for identification.
+Samples from the 2020 fall sampling are currently being processed.

-Figure 9.
+Figure 10.
 Nematode cysts (circled in red) found in soil samples from seed potato fields.

-Final Results of 2018 and 2019 Cyst Nematode Survey
+Final Results of the 2019 Cyst Nematode Survey

-No cysts of the target species were identified in the 295 cysts submitted in 2019 and the 211 cysts submitted in 2018.
-The submitted cysts were identified as either Heterodera glycines, the soybean cyst nematode and a widely established pathogen of soybean, or as Cactodera milleri, which is not known to be a pathogen of agronomic crops.
+No cysts of the target species were identified in the 295 cysts submitted to USDA APHIS for identification in 2019.
+The submitted cysts were identified as either the soybean cyst nematode Heterodera glycines, a widely established pathogen of soybean, or as Cactodera milleri, which is not known to be a pathogen of agronomic crops.

-More information on potato cyst nematodes can be found at www.mda.state.mn.us/potato-cyst-nematode.
+More information on potato cyst nematodes can be found at www.mda.state.mn.us/potato-cyst-nematode